Golden Horseshoe

 Rain jacket

-Virginia spring and fall can turn quickly; a packable waterproof shell belongs in your bag every round.
+Virginia spring and fall can turn quickly; A packable waterproof shell belongs in your bag every round.

 Wedge variety

-The Gold Course's elevated greens require precise distance control in a narrow range; multiple wedge options pay off.
+The Gold Course's elevated greens require precise distance control in a narrow range; Multiple wedge options pay off.

 Sun protection

-Virginia summer UV is significant; full-brim hat and SPF 50 for morning rounds that extend past noon.
+Virginia summer UV is significant; Full-brim hat and SPF 50 for morning rounds that extend past noon.

 Light layers for spring and fall

-Mornings on the tidewater run cool even when afternoons are warm; start layered and peel as the round progresses.
+Mornings on the tidewater run cool even when afternoons are warm; Start layered and peel as the round progresses.

 Comfortable walking shoes

-The Colonial Williamsburg historic district has substantial cobblestone and brick walking; bring shoes you can spend two hours in after the round.
+The Colonial Williamsburg historic district has substantial cobblestone and brick walking; Bring shoes you can spend two hours in after the round.

 Leave at home